 DoDEA joins the Department of Defense and the military community in celebrating April as the Month of the Military Child.
-In DoDEA communities around the world, our most essential strategic imperatives are: establishing an educational system that progressively builds the college and career readiness of all DoDEA students; and establishing the organizational capacity to operate more effectively and efficiently as a model, unified school system.
-We aim to challenge each student to maximize his or her potential and to excel academically, socially, emotionally and physically for life, college and career readiness.
+In DoDEA communities worldwide, our most essential strategic imperatives are establishing an educational system that progressively builds the college and career readiness of all DoDEA students and establishing the organizational capacity to operate more effectively and efficiently as a model, unified school system.
+We aim to challenge each student to maximize their potential and excel academically, socially, emotionally and physically for life, college and career readiness.

-Throughout the month, DoDEA will encourage schools to plan special events to honor military children and have administrators and principals incorporate the themes of this month into their every day duties and responsibilities.
+Throughout the month, DoDEA will encourage schools to plan special events to honor military children and have administrators and principals incorporate this month's themes into their everyday duties and responsibilities.
 These efforts and special events will stress the importance of providing children with quality services and support to help them succeed in the mobile military lifestyle.

 Web Site Feature - Schools can promote the Month of the Military Child on their web sites.
 Provide links to sites that offer resources for military families.